Concave Certificates: Geometric Framework for Distributionally Robust Risk and Complexity Analysis: Theoretical Analysis

-Intuitively, the rate \(\Delta_{\theta}(z,t)\) \eqref{eq:ind-rate} measures the maximal increase in loss when we perturb a single data point \(z\) within a radius of \(t\).
-In fact, (function) \(\Delta_{\theta}(z,t)\) is a generalization of the (scalar) growth rate notion proposed in \cite{gao2023distributionally}.
-Besides, the adversarial loss \(\tilde{\bm{l}}(\hat{z};\theta) \) \eqref{eq:ARC} \citep{khim2018adversarial,yin2019rademacher,xiao2022adversarial} is equal to \(\Delta_{\theta}(\hat{z},t)+\bm{l}(\hat{z};\theta)\).
-It is worth noting that both \(\Delta_{\theta}(\hat{z},\cdot) \) and \(\Delta_{\theta}^{\max}(\cdot)\) are non-decreasing.
-By shifting the focus from the complex loss function \(\bm{l}\) to these univariate rate functions, our first theoretical result proposes to bound the robust-empirical risk gap through the geometric construction of least concave and star-shaped majorants.
+By shifting the focus from the complex loss function \(\bm{l}\) to these univariate rate functions, our first theoretical result proposes to bound the adversarial-empirical risk gap through the geometric construction of least concave and star-shaped majorants.

-\begin{theorem}[Distributional Robustness Certificates via Least Majorants] Given Notation~\ref{nota:main}, define the least concave majorant \(\mathcal{C}_f \), the least star-shaped majorant \(\mathcal{S}_f\), the individual rate \(\Delta_{\theta}(Z^{(i)},t) \), and maximal rate \(\Delta_{\theta}^{\max}(t) \) as in Definitions~\ref{def:concave-env},\ref{def:star-maj}, and \ref{def:rate}.
+\begin{theorem}[Distributional Robustness Certificates via Least Majorants] Given Notation~\ref{nota:main}, define the least concave majorant \(\mathcal{C}_f \), the least star-shaped majorant \(\mathcal{S}_f\), the individual rate \(\Delta_{\theta}(Z^{(i)},t) \), and maximal rate \(\Delta_{\theta}^{\max}(t) \) as in Definitions~\ref{def:least-majorant} and \ref{def:rate}.
 Then for any \(\epsilon>0\),

 where \( s^{(i)}(\epsilon) = \mathcal{S}_{f^{(i)}} (\epsilon^p) \) with \(f^{(i)}\colon t \mapsto \Delta_{\theta}(Z^{(i)},t^{1/p} )\) if \(p<\infty \), and \( s^{(i)}(\epsilon) = \Delta_{\theta}(Z^{(i)},\epsilon) \) if \(p=\infty\).
 In addition,